Solar Panel Cost In 2023 (Homeowner’s Installation Savings Guide)

 Black Hills Solar makes our list of the top solar providers in SD as it’s one of the only local providers that offer warranty coverage in line with the industry average.
 It also provides outstanding customer service.

-This installer offers a 25-year panel efficiency warranty, the manufacturer’s warranty (usually 25 years) for the equipment and a 10-year workmanship warranty.
+This installer offers a 25-year solar panel efficiency warranty, the manufacturer’s warranty (usually 25 years) for the equipment and a 10-year workmanship warranty.
 The labor warranty, in particular, is great for ensuring your panels are installed properly and won’t leak.
 Roof leaks are an elevated risk in SD due to the above-average snowfall.2

 You’re also insulated from installation errors, as the technicians are certified by the North American Board of Certified Energy Practitioners (NABCEP).